steinbergmedia/vst3_dev_portal/src/pages/VST+3+Licensing/Which+files+fall+under+which+license.md

 // This file is part of a Steinberg SDK.
 It is subject to thelicense terms
 // in the LICENSE file found in the top-level directory ofthis distribution
 // and at www.steinberg.net/sdklicenses.
-// No part of the SDK, including this file, may be copied,modified, propagated,
+// No part of the SDK, including this file, may be copied, modified, propagated,
 // or distributed except according to the terms contained inthe LICENSE file.
 //----------------------------------------------------------------------------
 ```